linode/docker-volume-linode/README.md

 docker plugin install --alias linode linode/docker-volume-linode docker plugin disable linode docker plugin set linode linode-token=<linode token>
-docker plugin set linode linode-region=<linode region>
 docker plugin set linode linode-label=<linode label>
 docker plugin enable linode
 ```

 - \<linode token\>: You will need a Linode APIv4 Personal Access Token.
 Get one here: <https://developers.linode.com/api/v4#section/Personal-Access-Token>.
 The API Token must have Read/Write permission for Volumes and Linodes.
-- \<linode regions\>: `us-east`, `us-central`, `us-west`, `eu-west`, `eu-central`, `ap-south`, `ap-northeast`.
+- \<linode label\>: The label given to the host Linode Control Panel.
+Defaults to the system hostname.
   [Some Linode regions do not have Block Storage Volume support](https://www.linode.com/community/questions/344/when-will-block-storage-be-available-in-my-datacenter), such as: `us-southeast` and `ap-northeast-1a`.
-- \<linode label\>: The label given to the host Linode Control Panel.
-- For a complete list of regions:  https://api.linode.com/v4/regions
+For a complete list of regions:  https://api.linode.com/v4/regions
-- For all options see "Driver Options" section
+- For all options see [Driver Options](#Driver-Options) section

 ### Docker Swarm